OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 It doesn't make sense to have a deployment sitting in **Production** awaiting manual intervention for days.
 A **Prod Approval** environment that sits between **Staging** and **Production** can solve this problem.

 :::success
 The **Prod Approval** environment will _only_ be used for parent projects.
-Child project's lifecycles will remain as-is.
+Child project's lifecycles will remain the same.
 :::

-This scenario will walk through the steps to add the **Prod Approval** environment to a multi-tenant application to meet those rules.
+This scenario walks through the steps to add the **Prod Approval** environment to a multi-tenant application to meet those rules.

 #### Add the new environment and configure the lifecycle